 How does school funding work?

-- The IF is set up in an IF account that is managed by the ES.
-When families are placing orders for curriculum or supplies with an approved school product vendor, or signing up for classes with an approved school service vendor, the ES will issue a purchase order from the families IF account to the approved vendor.
+- The instructional funds (IF) are set up in an IF account that is managed by the ES.
+When families place order requests for curriculum/supplies with an approved product vendor, sign up for classes with an approved service vendor, request online managed licenses (OMLs), or choose to participate in school provided services (ESi, High School Support classes, field trips, Science and Art in the Park, etc) the ES will issue a purchase order from the family's IF account to the approved vendor.

-- The state of CA funds our schools based on the average daily student attendance.
+- The state of CA funds IEM Charter schools based on average daily student attendance (ADA).

-- IF rates are subject to change each year based on state budget.
+- Instructional fund rates are subject to change each year based on state budget.

-- IF is prorated by day for late enrollment.
+- Instructional funding is prorated by day for late enrollment.